MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Logging_Windows.md

 # About Logging Windows

 ## Short description

-PowerShell logs internal operations from the engine, providers, and cmdlets.
+PowerShell logs internal operations from the engine, providers, and cmdlets to the Windows event log.

 ## Long description